 So clearly the show didn’t attract viewers because they adored math.
 Or were curious to find out more about it.
 And good thing, because the show never presented math coherently enough to teach viewers anything meaningful (although the series’ “Principal Math Advisor” gave this a go in a book called, “The Numbers Behind Numb3rs: Solving Crime with Mathematics).

-No, given the marginal numeracy of many Americans, my guess is that most viewers regarded the mathematical legerdemain of Numb3rs much as they would feats of fictional wizardry: They were happy to see this force marshaled for good but — just as Lord of the Rings fans don’t ask a lot of questions about how Gandolf’s powers work — they simply took it on faith that such magical outcomes were possible.
+No, given the marginal numeracy of many Americans, my guess is that most viewers regarded the mathematical legerdemain of Numb3rs much as they would feats of fictional wizardry: They were happy to see this force marshaled for good but — just as Lord of the Rings fans don’t ask a lot of questions about how Gandalf’s powers work — they simply took it on faith that such magical outcomes were possible.

 Mathematical Magic in Behavior Science